 Animal care and antibiotic administration.

 Briefly, approximately equal numbers of male and female conventionally-reared six-to-eight week-old C57BL/6 mice were randomly assigned to each experimental group (genders were housed separately).
-Nine mice were used in each experimental and control group.
+Nine mice were used per experimental/control condition, and littermates were used as much as possible within each group to account for possible genetic variablility.
 They were administered one of three antibiotics; cefoperazone, streptomycin, or clindamycin before oral C. difficile infection (Table S1).
 A detailed description of these animal models was outlined previously (19).
 A similar experimental design was implemented for gnotobiotic mice and was performed with the University of Michigan Germfree Mouse Center as described previously (19).
 All animal protocols were approved by the University Committee on Use and Care of Animals at the University of Michigan and carried out in accordance with the approved guidelines from the Office of Laboratory Animal Welfare (OLAW), United States Department of Agriculture (USDA) registration, and the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC).
 The protocol license Institutional Animal Care and Use Committee (IACUC) number for all described experiments is PRO00006983.

 C. difficile infection and necropsy

 On the day of challenge, 1x103 C. difficile spores were administered to mice via oral gavage in phosphate-buffered saline (PBS) vehicle.
 Mock-infected animals were given an oral gavage of 100 ul PBS at the same time as those mice administered C. difficile spores.
 18 hours following infection, mice were euthanized by CO2 asphyxiation and necropsied to obtain the cecal contents.
-Aliquots were immediately flash frozen for later DNA extraction and toxin titer analysis.
+Aliquots were immediately flash frozen for later DNA extraction.
 A third aliquot was transferred to an anaerobic chamber for quantification of C. difficile abundance.
 The remaining content in the ceca was mixed in a stainless steel mortar housed in a dry ice and ethanol bath.
 Cecal contents from all mice within each pretreatment group were pooled into the mortar prior to grinding to a fine powder.
 The ground content was then stored at -80°C for subsequent RNA extraction.
 For 10-day colonization studies, fresh stool was collected from infected mice each day beginning on the day of infection.
 Mice were monitored for overt signs of disease and were euthanized after the final stool collection.

 C. difficile cultivation and quantification